CDRH/orchid/README.md

 contents, or connect to an endpoint that only searches a specific collection's contents.
-Apps can also configure additional "sections" which use independent API configurations and search filtering UI, as well as the ability to granularly overrides templates without the need to copy or create additional Rails controllers.
+Apps can also configure additional "sections" which use independent API configurations and search filtering UI, as well as the ability to granularly override templates without the need to copy or create additional Rails controllers.

 ## Next steps